-If the arrest ended in a non-conviction and happened before July 1, 2013, it may take several months for a record to be expunged.
+If the arrest ended in a non-conviction and happened before July 1, 2013, it may take several months for a record to be restricted.
 It is a two phase process.
-The first step is to submit an expungement application (receive from GJP) with the needed documents along with a $25 fee to the arresting agency .
+The first step is to submit a restriction application (receive from GJP) with the needed documents along with a $25 fee to the arresting agency.
 It can take several months for an application to be approved or denied.
 If the application is approved the application is submitted to the Georgia Crime Information Center with another $25 fee and the arrest will be sealed in approximately 6 weeks.

 We currently provide employment services only to clients we represent.
 If you have a criminal background and need assistance with job searching, please call 404-827-0027.
 We can provide you with a job tips form.

 GJP is funded by individuals, foundations, and faith communities.
 We are not a United Way agency, and do not currently receive government funding.
 If you’d like to support our work, click here.

 We are located in the Old Fourth Ward neighborhood of Atlanta.
 Click here for address and directions.

 The Georgia Justice Project is open Monday – Friday, 9am – 5pm.
 Client intake hours are Monday – Friday, 9:30am to 4:30pm.
 For questions or more information contact us at 404-827-0027.